Afghanistan, Central Asia, Iran – “The Jewish triangle”

 The end of the Jewish Triangle is closely linked to the restrictive policies of the Soviet Union and Afghanistan’s nationalization efforts in the early 1930s.
 These measures aimed to bring the trade of essential goods under state control, which deprived Jews in Afghanistan of the very basis of their livelihood.
 Consequently, the political and economic strategies of Afghanistan and the Soviet Union effectively dislocated the traditional Jewish commercial and cultural networks in the border region between Afghanistan, Iran, and Soviet Central Asia and dismantled what was once the Jewish Triangle.

 After the founding of the state of Israel, most Jews emigrated from Afghanistan.
 The last families left Kabul in the early 1980s.
 The remaining Jews of Mashhad, who had kept their faith in secret, also left Iran between the 1940s and the 1980s.
 The borders of the Soviet Union remained closed.
-Only in the 1970s the Soviet government allowed Jewish citizens to leave.
+Only in the 1970s the Soviet government allow Jewish citizens to leave.
 Within a decade, around 250,000 Soviet Jews had emigrated, primarily to Israel and the United States, among them many Bukharan Jews.
 However, in the early-1980s, Moscow stopped the first wave of legal Jewish emigration from the Soviet Union.
 The mass exodus from Central Asia took place after the collapse of the Soviet Union.
 Today, there are no Jews left in Mashhad, in Afghanistan, or in most towns of former Soviet Central Asia.
 Most live in Israel and the United States of America.

 The Project